An7ar35/superbubble_performance/README.md

 //TODO SCCs found pic

-All [singleton](https://en.wikipedia.org/wiki/Singleton_(mathematics)) SCCs in the list (i.e.: an SCC with just 1 node) are combined as a single set.
+All [singleton](https://en.wikipedia.org/wiki/Singleton_(mathematics)) SCCs in the list (i.e.: any SCC with just 1 node) are combined as a single set.

 //TODO SCCs with combined singleton pic